mursyidanbldn/kinemod-kit-streamlit/README.md

 ## 🎯 Features

-- ✅ **Real-time Kinetic Modeling** - Calibrate model parameters from your data
+- ✅ **Real-time Kinetic Modeling** - Upload your own CSV data or load the default Model_Data.csv directly from the project's GitHub repository
-- 📊 **Interactive Dashboard** - Visualize performance with dynamic charts
+- 📊 **Interactive Dashboard** - Visualize model performance with dynamic time-series and parity plots.
+All charts and data are downloadable
-- 🔬 **Sensitivity Analysis** - Global Sensitivity Analysis (GSA) and Monte Carlo simulations
+- 🔬 **Sensitivity Analysis** - Perform Global Sensitivity Analysis (GSA) and Monte Carlo simulations to understand parameter influence.
+Results are cached for performance
-- ⚙️ **Process Optimizer** - Find optimal operational conditions
+- ⚙️ **Process Optimizer** - Find the optimal operational conditions (e.g., HRT, Influent COD) to minimize final effluent COD
-- 🌿 **Methane & Energy Potential** - Calculate biogas production and energy generation
+- 🌿 **Methane & Energy Potential** - Calculate potential biogas production and energy generation from the UASB stage
-- 🌐 **Bilingual Support** - English and Bahasa Indonesia
+- 🌐 **Bilingual Support** - Full interface in both English and Bahasa Indonesia

 ---

 ## 📖 How to Use

-1. **Upload your data** - CSV file with reactor performance data
+1. **Upload your data** - Upon loading, either upload your own CSV file with reactor performance data or use the pre-selected checkbox to load the default dataset from GitHub
-2. **Calibrate models** - Click "Calibrate" to estimate kinetic parameters
+2. **Calibrate models** - In the sidebar, click "Calibrate" to estimate kinetic parameters from the data, or "Load" if you have a `calibrated_params.json` file
-3. **Analyze results** - Explore the dashboard, view equations, and run analyses
+3. **Analyze results** - Explore the Dashboard tab to see KPIs and interactive charts.
+Use the date slider to filter the data
 4. **Optimize** - Find the best operational settings for your system

 ---